kianryan/kianryan.github.io/_posts/2014-04-23-configuring-postfix-for-local-development.md

 # Configuring a Mail Client

 You now need a way of reading and sending e-mail.
-I&#8217;ve tested [Mozilla Thunderbird](http://www.mozilla.org/en-US/thunderbird/) and [Mutt](http://www.mutt.org/), and both work with local mailboxes (which saves us having to faff around with running IMAP or POP servers).
-If you&#8217;ve not already got Thunderbird installed:
+I’ve tested [Mozilla Thunderbird](http://www.mozilla.org/en-US/thunderbird/) and [Mutt](http://www.mutt.org/), and both work with local mailboxes (which saves us having to faff around with running IMAP or POP servers).
+If you’ve not already got Thunderbird installed:

 `sudo apt-get install thunderbird`

-Launch Thunderbird and cancel out of the default &#8220;add mail&#8221; dialogs.
+Launch Thunderbird and cancel out of the default “add mail” dialogs.
 Edit >> Account Settings >> Account Actions >> Add Other Account >> Unix Mailspool (Move Mail).

 Step through the dialogs, using username@localhost for your e-mail and localhost for your SMTP server.
-You should now have a client that&#8217;s set up to send mail through your SMTP server, and receive mail from your local mailbox.
+You should now have a client that’s set up to send mail through your SMTP server, and receive mail from your local mailbox.

 # Testing Mail

 Final step is to test that all this works.
 In theory, an e-mail sent from our mail client (or later our code), should arrive at our mail server for processing.
-Our mail server sees that it&#8217;s the destination for this message (any message), and attempts delivery to our specified user.
-Since all users are aliased to our username, it&#8217;s delivered to our local mail box.
+Our mail server sees that it’s the destination for this message (any message), and attempts delivery to our specified user.
+Since all users are aliased to our username, it’s delivered to our local mail box.
 We can then see this in our mail client.

-Click on &#8220;Write&#8221; and send an e-mail to an external account you have control of.
-Once sent, you may need to click on &#8220;Get Mail&#8221; for your mail to appear in your local client, but delivery should be near instantaneous.
+Click on “Write” and send an e-mail to an external account you have control of.
+Once sent, you may need to click on “Get Mail” for your mail to appear in your local client, but delivery should be near instantaneous.
 Ensure that the mail never left the system by checking your external account.

 # Configuring Your Code